Ganga (goddess): Birth

-The Ramayana and several other texts narrate that Brahma created Himavat.
-He later became the king of the Himalayas, and married Menavati, the daughter of Meru.
-After several years, a daughter was born, and they named her Ganga.
-After some years, another daughter named Parvati was born, who was an incarnation of Sati.
-When Ganga grew up, the devas took her to Svarga, and she took a form of a river and flowed there.

-The Bhagavata Purana depicts another origin of Ganga.
-According to the text, Vishnu, in his incarnation as Vamana, extended his left foot to the end of the universe, and pierced a hole in its covering with the nail of his big toe.
+Varying myths of Ganga's birth is found in Hindu scriptures.
+According to the Bhagavata Purana, Vishnu, in his incarnation as Vamana, extended his left foot to the end of the universe, and pierced a hole in its covering with the nail of his big toe.
 Through the hole, the pure water of the causal ocean entered this universe as the Ganges river.
 Having washed the lotus feet of the lord, which are covered with reddish saffron, the water of the Ganga acquired a very beautiful pink colour.
 Because the Ganges directly touches the lotus feet of Vishnu (Narayana) before descending within this universe, it is known as Bhagavat-Padi or Vishnupadi, which means emanating from the feet of Bhagavan (God).
 It finally settles in Brahmaloka or Brahmapura, the abode of the Brahma, before descending to the planet earth at the request of Bhagiratha, and held safely by Shiva on his head, to prevent the destruction of Bhumi Devi (the earth goddess).
 Then, Ganga was released from Shiva's hair to meet the needs of the country.

+The Ramayana narrates a different version of the myth.
+Ganga is described as the eldest child of Himavat, son of Brahma and the king of the Himalayas, and his wife Queen Menavati, the daughter of Meru.
+Her younger sister is Parvati, who latter marries Shiva.
+When Ganga attained youth, the devas took her to Svarga, where she took a form of a river and flowed.

 Transformation into a river

-A legend in the Bhagavata Purana and Devi Bhagavata Purana describes Ganga as originally being one of the three wives of Vishnu, along with Lakshmi and Saraswati.
-In the midst of a conversation, Saraswati observed that Ganga playfully kept glancing at Vishnu.
+A legend in the Devi Bhagavata Purana describes Ganga as originally being one of the three wives of Vishnu, together with Lakshmi and Saraswati.
+In the midst of a conversation, Saraswati observed Ganga playfully glancing at Vishnu.
 Frustrated, Saraswati launched a furious tirade against Ganga, accusing her of stealing Vishnu's love away from her.
-When Ganga appealed to her husband to help her, he opted to remain neutral, not wishing to participate in a quarrel between his three wives, whom he loved equally.
+When Ganga appealed to her husband to help her, he chose to remain neutral, not wishing to participate in a quarrel between his three wives, whom he loved equally.
 When Lakshmi attempted to soothe Saraswati's anger by reasoning with her, the jealous goddess grew angry with her as well, accusing her of disloyalty towards her.
 She cursed Lakshmi to be born as the Tulasi plant upon the earth.
 Ganga, now enraged that Lakshmi had been cursed because she had defended her, cursed Saraswati that she would be incarnated as a river on earth.
 Saraswati issued the same curse against Ganga, informing her that sinful men would cleanse themselves of their sins with her water.
 To prevent further conflict among the goddesses, Vishnu declares Lakshmi as his only wife and sends Saraswati to Brahma and Ganga to Shiva.